Ferdinand Leffler

-Ferdinand Leffler (December 12, 1978, Kadaň) is a Czech garden and landscape designer and the founder of Flera landscape architecture studio.
+Ferdinand Leffler (born 12 December 1978) is a Czech garden and landscape designer.
+He is the founder of Flera landscape architecture studio.
 His projects have won many awards and can be found all over the world.
 In addition to garden design, he promotes garden architecture.
-He was a host and a co-author of the TV show Ferdinand's Gardens on Czech Television channel, he has published books Green Rooms and Live in Your Garden, he regularly creates video content on Flera TV YouTube channel, organizes seminars as a part of Flera Academy project and in spring 2021 he launched online course “Live in Your Garden” in which he teaches how to plan a garden.
+He was a host and a co-author of the TV show Ferdinandovy zahrady on Czech Television channel, he has published books Green Rooms and Live in Your Garden, he regularly creates video content on Flera TV YouTube channel, organizes seminars as a part of Flera Academy project and in spring 2021 he launched online course "Live in Your Garden" in which he teaches how to plan a garden.

-Career
+Life and career

-He graduated in Landscape Planning and Garden Engineering from the Czech University of Life Sciences.
+Leffler was born on born 12 December 1978 in Kadaň.
+He graduated in Landscape Planning and Garden Engineering from the Czech University of Life Sciences Prague.
 In 2009, he founded Flera landscape studio, in which he collaborates with more than 30 landscape architects.
 Together they form projects in the private and public space in the largest landscape architecture studio in Central Europe.
 You can also find his work overseas – in Canada, Costa Rica and Zanzibar in Africa.
 Many of his projects have won numerous awards, such as Garden of the Year and TOP Destination in the Czech Republic 2017.

-In 2017, he acted as co-author and host on the Czech Television TV show “Ferdinand's Gardens”.
+In 2017, he acted as co-author and host on the Czech Television TV show Ferdinandovy zahrady ("Ferdinand's Gardens").
 The TV show ran for two series with a total of 16 episodes.
 The individual episodes deal with different types of gardens, from a small urban garden to a large rural one.
 The TV show received positive audience feedback and was the impetus for the creation of the Flera TV YouTube channel.
 More than 40 educational and inspirational videos have been made there since the launch of the channel.